Introduction to Electronics (1 ECTS)

 The Various Components of the Block Diagram

-2. Intercellular Communication – Communication Between Microcontrollers
+2. Extracellular Communication – Communication Between Microcontrollers

 concept of a message – nature of the message – message-generating components – message-transmitting components – message-receiving components – effect of message reception

-Series and the Fourier transform
+: Series and the Fourier Transform

-4. Hearing – The Cochlear Implant
+4- Hearing – The Cochlear Implant

 Auditory signal: characteristics of the signal: amplitude, frequency, time/frequency